-Events occurring after the reporting dateAs at the date of this report, the directors are not aware of any matter or circumstance that has arisen since the end of the year 2022-23 that has significantly affected or may significantly affect the operations of the Company, the results of its operations or its state of affairs, which is not already reflected in this report other than the following:
+Events occurring after the reporting date As at the date of this report, the directors are not aware of any matter or circumstance that has arisen since the end of the year 2023-24 that has significantly affected or may significantly affect the operations of the Company, the results of its operations or its state of affairs, which is not already reflected in this report other than the following:

-On October 29, 2023, Taufika Foods and Lovello Ice-cream PLC recommended 10 percent cash dividend.
+On October 17, 2024, Taufika Foods and Lovello Ice-cream PLC recommended 10 percent cash & 10 percent stock dividend.
 Details of the recommended dividend during the financial year are disclosed in Note 39 of the Financial Report.